2011 Tax Deductions for Long-Term Care Insurance

-The Internal Revenue Service has announced the 2010 limitations on the deductibility of long-term care insurance premiums from taxes.
-For the first time, the maximum deductible limit for an individual exceeds $4,000.
+The Internal Revenue Service has announced the 2011 limitations on the deductibility of long-term care insurance premiums from taxes.
+The maximum deductible limit for an individual exceeds $4,000.

 Premiums for "qualified" (see explanation below) are tax deductible provided that they, along with other unreimbursed medical expenses, exceed 7.5 percent of the insured's adjusted gross income.
 These premiums -- what the policyholder pays the insurance company to keep the policy in force -- are deductible for the taxpayer, his or her spouse and other dependents.
 (If you are self-employed, the tax-deductibility rules are a little different: You can take the amount of the premium as a deduction as long as you made a net profit; your medical expenses do not have to exceed 7.5 percent of your income.)

 However, there is a limit on how large a premium can be deducted, depending on the age of the taxpayer at the end of the year.
 Following are the deductibility limits for 2011.
 Any premium amounts for the year above these limits are not considered to be a medical expense.

 Maximum Deduction for Qualified LTCi Premiums Under Code 213(d)(10)

 Taxpayer's Age at the End of the Tax Year-Deductible Limit

 - More than 40 but no more than 50 - $640